 I also advocate for approaches to describing and deploying software changes that let us ship quality code faster and with confidence.

-I'm most comfortable with Python, which I've been using for around 16 years.
-I am proficient with JavaScript, am comfortable with Typescript and have a a passable ability to create web GUIs using React and Redux.
-I built applications for the cloud using Go and gRPC for most of the 5 years I was at LIFX.
-And at Papercut I found an appreciation for modern PHP.
+I'm most comfortable with Python, which I've been using for around 18 years.
+I am proficient with JavaScript and have a passable ability to create web GUIs using React/Svelte/Vue.

 My background in operations work means I have a strong grasp of using bash, and the terminal in general.
 These skills and an ability to find the right tool for the job has meant that I'm known for delivering value quickly.